Cole Kelley: 2020 season

+2021 season

+The 2021 season was the best year for Kelley.
+He threw for 5,124 yards, 44 touchdowns, and ran for 491 yards and 16 more touchdowns.
+Among those games was a 647 yard game in a loss at UIW, where he also had 68 attempts.
+He had a 285.0 passer rating in a game against Northwestern State, which would count as a perfect passer rating for NFL standards.
+Because of his exceptional performance that year, he was invited to the January 2022 edition of the NFLPA Collegiate Bowl and was named the game MVP.

 Professional career

 Washington Commanders

 Kelley signed with the Washington Commanders as an undrafted free agent on May 2, 2022, but was released on August 7, 2022.

 Memphis Showboats

 On January 28, 2023, Kelley signed with the Memphis Showboats of the United States Football League (USFL).
+He was released on March 12, 2024.